 During the first two weeks of classes, students may modify their course selection by dropping or adding courses using the online course registration system of the JI.
-An exception is for Ve/Vm/Vg450 where different course policy may apply.
+Different course policy may apply in capstone design, research project and practicum courses.